nobodyscripts/LeafBlowerScript/Readme.md

 ## Changes

+GUI: Disabled Mine Sphere Count and Modifier if Greedy is enabled to be clear, the options conflict.
+Also renamed Amount > Count for clarity.

 Insert: Added MinerSphereModifier setting, custom amount to use per click when greedy mode is turned off.
 Added to GUI.